December full moon – Long Night Moon – mimics the June sun

 December full moon mimics the June sun

 Every full moon is more or less opposite the sun.
 And a full moon’s path through the night is opposite the sun’s path.
-So this December full moon’s path roughly follows the sun’s daytime path from six months ago, or six months from now.
-No matter where you are on Earth, notice the moon’s path on December 7-8.
+So, this December full moon’s path roughly follows the sun’s daytime path from six months ago, or six months hence.
+No matter where you are on Earth, notice the moon’s path on December 26-27.
 The Northern Hemisphere will see the December full moon rise to nearly the top of the sky, just as the sun does near the June solstice.
 The Southern Hemisphere will see a low moon, mimicking a low winter sun.

 Tracing the high path of the December full moon